Area Examination Information

 - Thermodynamics (see waiver section)

+The Area Examination topics are approved by the ME faculty with recommendations by the Graduate Committee.
 The level of command of these principles should be at the baccalaureate, and in some cases, Master’s level.

 Registration for Area Exams

 Click here for the Registration form for Area Exams.
 To register, complete Section A of the registration form, then forward form to your Major Professor.
 Major Professor will complete Section B and return form to ME Graduate Office by the designated due date.
 Once registered, the student will be expected to check the examination schedule on this website and appear in the room listed for that exam on the day and time scheduled.

 To qualify for the Area Exam Waivers, the class completion must be prior to the first attempt at the Area Exams.
 The courses involved with the waivers, may also be included in the student’s Plan of Study and must be taken at the Purdue, West Lafayette campus.
 Students can qualify for more than one waiver.

 CENUT Area Exam Waiver—A student who has completed ME 50000 (Advanced Thermodynamics) with a minimum grade of B+, prior to the Thermodynamics Area Exam will be considered to have successfully completed the requirements of the exam.

 Fluid Mechanics Area Exam Waiver—A student who has completed ME 50900 (Intermediate Fluid Mechanics) and ME 51000 (Gas Dynamics), each with a minimum grade of B+, prior to the Fluid Mechanics Area Exam will be considered to have successfully completed the requirements of the exam.